slittorin/home-assistant-setup/README.md

 - We utilize MariaDB as main database-engine.
 - We utilize InfluxDB as history database-engine.
 - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).
+  - Preferably it shall have an SSD disk to not degrade/destroy SD card.
   - For now we have all on the same RPI, we may need move InfluxDB and/or Grafana later.

 ## Installation for MariaDB